jyorien/jyorien/README.md

 * My niche is mobile app development in Native Android
 * Works on Native Android & Flutter
 * Interested in software development
-* Aspires to create meaningful software that will help the disadvantaged
+* Aspires to create meaningful software that will help people
 * Full-Time Student pursuing a Diploma in Information Technology

 # 🍄 Recent Activity 🍄
-* Currently working on a fitness tracking app in Android & Flutter that uses a mobile phone's in-built sensors
+* Currently building a few apps in Android and Flutter

 # 🌻 Projects I've worked on 🌻
 * Whisper - a music streaming app